 - The child’s needs for health, safety, and welfare and any factors of location which might affect these aspects

-- The current condition of mental and physical health for each parent
+- The current condition of mental and physical health of each parent

 - Any preferences of the child so long as they are over 12 years old

-- Any knowledge of history of domestic abuse, child abuse, or misuse of drugs or alcohol
+- Any knowledge of the history of domestic abuse, child abuse, or misuse of drugs or alcohol

 Flexible Payment Options Available